-While Electroneum isn’t as popular in daily crypto circles and is for the most part seen as a “shitcoin”, there certainly are new developments around the token.
+While Electroneum isn’t as popular in daily crypto circles and is, for the most part, seen as a “shitcoin,” there certainly are new developments around the token.

 ✍️ Probably the biggest reason people have for getting Electroneum is its “mobile mining” gimmick which functions sort of like a faucet or even an airdrop by allowing people to have ETN tokens dripped into their accounts just by keeping their phones online.

-All of this clearly shows that creators of Electroneum want provide their tokens to the “underbanked” and those who are willing to keep their ETN “miners” active in exchange for a relatively small but consistent monetary award.
+All of this clearly shows that creators of Electroneum want to provide their tokens to the “underbanked” and those who are willing to keep their ETN “miners” active in crypto exchange for a relatively small but consistent monetary award.